Details About the Mosquito Spraying in Laurel

 The Non-chemical method requires community involvement, a good understanding of the lifecycle of the mosquito, the breeding grounds, and what is necessary for the mosquito to grow from larva to adulthood.

-Residents can find excellent videos under The “Mosquito Control Program” on the Emergency Management page of the City’s website: (https://www.cityoflaurel.org/em/mosquito-control-program) explaining the Tip It or Toss It Program and the MDA’s video on the lifecycle of the mosquito and additional tips to help reduce the mosquito population.
+Residents can find excellent videos under The "Mosquito Control Program" on this page and additional information on non-pesticide methods for mosquito control on the Environmental Programs page, check out Green Living resource page.
+There you will find more information and the videos for the Tip It or Toss It Program and the MDA's video explaining the Tip It or Toss It Program and the MDA's video on the lifecycle of the mosquito and additional tips to help reduce the mosquito population.

-The Environmental Program Manager can assist with providing additional information regarding the breeding habits and lifecycle of mosquitoes and an update as to the status of spraying will be published on Friday afternoons.
-If you would like additional information, please contact the Office of the City Administrator – 301-725-5300.
+The Environmental Programs Manager can assist with providing additional information regarding the breeding habits and lifecycle of mosquitoes and an update as to the status of spraying will be published on Friday afternoons.
+If you would like additional information, please contact the Office of the City Administrator by calling 301-725-5300.